 There is a bottleneck: though hugely fast in the context of transferring files, Thunderbolt 3’s bandwidth of about 40Gb/sec is significantly less than the bandwidth offered by the PCI-e ports you’d find inside computers.
 But depending on what you’re doing with the cards, this is unlikely to be an issue at least for the period we’re taking about here, in extending the useful life of an iMac Pro bought today.

 The ‘trashcan’ Mac Pro was supposed to be Apple’s triumphant love letter to the pro market, but it didn’t work out; we know there’s another Mac Pro attempt in development (opens in new tab) – a modular system and an Apple-branded display – but in the meantime, we have this, the iMac Pro (see new on the Mac Pro 2019).

 Its demure good looks, even the very we’ve-seen-it-all-before basic design, belie the complete gut-and-remodel work Apple has done inside to create a thermal envelope that can shrug off in such a slim body the great gouts of heat the workstation-grade components kick out.

 It’s deeply powerful, but don’t be lured into thinking that just because you’re a creative pro, you need an iMac Pro.
 If you need it because it will let you do more extreme work in less time, it becomes not a question of whether you can afford it, but whether you afford not to have it; companies like this are likely to be VAT-registered and so can claim the VAT portion – significant in this case! – back.
 We know you want it.
 We want it too!
 But chances are it’s not for us.

-Read more: 8 best external hard drives and SSDs
+Read more: the best external hard drives (opens in new tab) and SSDs